 Prior to the enactment of the Act, Toshiba Group organized an internal system to address conflict minerals issues, and established the Toshiba Group Conflict Mineral Policy and publicized it on its website in October 2011.
 For humanitarian reasons, Toshiba Group's policy prohibits the use of raw materials such as tin, tantalum, tungsten, and gold mined in the Democratic Republic of the Congo and its neighboring countries which violate human rights.

-Headed by an executive officer in charge of CSR, the Conflict Minerals Management Committee consisting of related corporate divisions promotes activities in accordance with the Toshiba Group Conflict Mineral Policy.
-Each Group company appoints a person and office responsible for conflict minerals and they develop Toshiba Group initiatives and share information at their own Conflict Minerals Management Committee meetings.
+Headed by an executive officer in charge of CSR, Corporate Conflict Minerals Management Committee consisting of related corporate divisions promotes activities in accordance with the Toshiba Group Conflict Mineral Policy.
+Each Group company appoints a person and office responsible for conflict minerals and they develop initiatives as Toshiba Group and share information at their own Conflict Minerals Management Committee meetings and our in-house website.

 Toshiba Group's Promotion Structure for the Use of Conflict-free Minerals

-We also supported the management of JEITA's Conflict Minerals Inquiry Briefings (held 12 times in five cities throughout Japan; 1,130 participants) as a member of JEITA Survey Committee on Responsible Minerals Procurement in order to deepen understanding of responsible mineral procurement.
+We surveyed around 800 suppliers (cumulative number) that might use 3TG* in FY2018.
+We also took part in JEITA's Conflict Minerals Inquiry Briefings (held 12 times in five cities throughout Japan; 988 participants) as a member of JEITA Survey Committee on Responsible Minerals Procurement in order to deepen understanding of responsible mineral procurement.
 We explained the questionnaire in the latest version of the survey and recent trends in mineral surveys, and provided individual consultation for participants.

 In order to solve the issue of conflict minerals, and to promote the practice and awareness of conflict-free procurement, we actively join industry organizations and public-private partnership projects, as well as engaging in communication with NGOs.